-Hale Reservation consists of more than 1200 acres.
 Hale is a "living Laboratory" for the thousands of students and visitors that enjoy its remote woodlands every year.
+Hale hosts 4 lakes and more than 20 miles of trails.
 The trails here are fun to ride and interesting enough to keep you coming back for more.

 The trails at Hale seem almost contradictory.
 On the one hand you can cruise around on the marked loops and enjoy a peaceful, scenic, interemdaite level ride.
 Venture onto the many unmarked singletracks and you will subject yourself to some pretty extreme and dificult trails.